 Another obvious point, but smoking is well known to have a devastating effect on the body - the mouth often being the first place it shows.
 It restricts blood flow and increases inflammation, significantly raising the risk of infection around both natural gum tissue and implants.
 Vaping may be less harmful, but the long-term effects aren’t fully understood.
 However, if switching to vaping helps you step away from cigarettes, that’s a positive move.
 The long-term goal is reducing both, because every step down reduces inflammation and supports better healing and overall health.

-Exercise doesn’t have to equal intense workouts, or long runs - Dr. Nitesh’s focus is simply on moving the body in some form or another.
+Exercise doesn’t have to equal intense workouts, or long runs - Dr. Nitesh’s focus is simply on moving the body in some way or another.
 Many people fall into a routine of sitting for most of the day, such as those who work in an office environment, and a lack of movement can raise inflammation, drain energy, and affect sleep and mood.
 Something as simple as a short walk, taking the stairs, stretching, or even a few minutes of gentle activity at home, all count.
 Consistent daily movement improves circulation, supports healing and can improve your overall wellbeing.

 Although it’s easy to overlook, Dr. Nitesh explains that the mouth is one of the most common sources of chronic inflammation in the body - especially when gum disease or infection is present.
 Keeping the mouth clean and healthy through daily brushing & flossing, helps significantly reduce inflammation, supports immunity and longevity.
 For those considering or living with full mouth dental implants, this matters even more: a consistent daily cleansing routine, paired with following your aftercare guidance, protects your gums and supports long-term implant success.